andreeeeaaaaas/my-digital-space/_notes/What's a digital space?.md

 ---
-title: Your first seed
+title: What's a digital space?
 ---
-## What on earth is a digital space?

 I like to think of this space as a reclamation of my own plot on the internet.